mastermind17/Programacao-Internet-Part-2/README.md

 Having Express.js this time will let us separate responsabilities in a more robust way making very clear what the server application can handle, what expects from clients that try to communicate with it and what will serve as response.

-Made once again with the contribution of [@HenriqueCalho](https://github.com/HenriqueCalho).
+Made once again with the contribution of Pedro Gabriel.

 ## How did we solved it